leiferlab/NeRVEclustering/README_leifer_lab.txt

 USEFUL GUIS FOR VISUALIZATION

-All guis use wasd gaming controls, ie a for left, d for right, w for up, s for down.

 ScanBinaryImageStack.m - Gui to view raw .dat file movies.
 This also works with .avi files

 wormCLviewer.m - Gui to view darkfield worm images along with the centerline

+These guis use wasd gaming controls, ie a for left, d for right, w for up, s for down:

 WormAnalysisPreview.m - Gui to check time and spatial alignments of all videos.
 Good for use prior to straightening.